orey/GoogleComplexForm/README.md

 # Complex Recommendation Google Form

+## Problem statement

+### Problem #1: Automate the creation of a Form from a Spreadsheet

+Google Forms are painful to do when the questionnaire is big. this project proposes a way to create a Google Form from a Google spreadsheet.

+### Problem #2: Treat automatically the responses with complex business rules at the end of the questionnaire

+A trigger is added when the response spreadsheet is filled.
+This trigger calculates the recommendation and sends an email to the one that filled the questionnaire.

 ## Overview

 The following schema explains the various Google Workspace objects that are required to create this complex form.